Why IBEW Local 607?

 If you are acting as a foreman on a "rate job," chances are you are being paid the same as the workers you are directing.
 IBEW signatory contractors working in the jurisdiction of Local Union 607 pay foremen an additional $3.00/hour.
 General Foremen are paid an additional $4.50/hour.

 All union electrical workers on these jobs get an annual raise on September 1st.
 When non-union employers are awarded a prevailing wage job, they are now required to give electricians the annual raise as well.
-This means that beginning September 1st, 2018 you should be paid $33.15/hour and $24.12 fringe benefits.
-Sept.
-1, 2019 this well increase to $34.15/hour and $24.88 fringe benefits.
+This means that beginning September 1, 2019 you will be paid $34.15/hour and $24.88 in fringe benefits.
 Sept.
 1, 2020 the rate will increase to $35.15/hour and $25.69 fringe benefits.
 This is required by state law.
 If you have a concern about how you are being paid, please contact us.

 You should never be paid laborers’ scale for doing electricians’ work.